markmoxon/elite-a-source-code-bbc-micro/README.md

 * `build` - A version with a maxed-out commander flying a Fer-de-Lance
 * `encrypt` - A version that exactly matches the released version of the game

-Unlike the official versions of Elite, Elite-A is not encrypted, so there is no difference in encryption between the two targets.
+Unlike the Acornsoft versions of Elite, Elite-A is not encrypted, so there is no difference in encryption between the two targets.
 I have used the same target names for consistency, but the only difference is in the commander file.

 Builds are supported for both Windows and Mac/Linux systems.
 In all cases the build process is defined in the `Makefile` provided.